sct/vagrant-lamp/README.md

 Apache virtual hosts are created in `sites` folder and configured in your Vagranthost file.

 The vagrant machine is set to use IP 33.33.33.10 by default.
 To use your own domains such as local.dev, you need to add them to your hosts file.
-If you just go to http://33.33.33.10/ in a browser, you will the first of your defined sites (alphabetical order).
+If you just go to http://33.33.33.10/ in a browser, you will see the first of your defined sites (alphabetical order).

 Webgrind and phpMyAdmin are available on every domain.
 For example: